percona/percona-toolkit/CONTRIBUTING.md

 ### Go Tools

-Starting from version 3, there are new tools for MongoDB, written in Go language.
+Starting from version 3, there are new tools for MongoDB, PostgreSQL, Kubernetes, written in Go language.

 To test these tools, first switch to the `src/go` directory, then use command `make`.

 #### Starting the Sandbox

+For some of MongoDB and PostgreSQL tools, you need to start the sandbox.
 Run command `make env-up`.
-This will start MongoDB container cluster

-#### Build Mongo Tools

-Run command `make` with your environment as a parameter.
-For example, `make linux-amd64` will build Mongo tools for Linux AMD64 platform.
+This will start MongoDB and PostgreSQL container clusters.
+For other tools, sandbox is created by the test files themselves.
+This inconsistency will change in the future, but at this moment, you need to test each tool individually.

-#### Running Tests
+#### Testing

-Run `make test`
+cd into the individual tool directory, and run `go test`.

 #### Stopping the Sandbox

-Run `make env-down`
+Run `make env-down`.